sameer-at-git/Selenium-Projects/01_basic_browser_automation_v2/README.md

-# basic_browser_automation

----

-## Goal: Get comfortable with Selenium commands and the DOM.

-Tasks:
+## Project Overview

+This project demonstrates **basic form of website validation using Selenium**.
+It opens a website, maximizes the browser window, retrieves the page title, and performs an assertion to verify the title.

+### Features

-- Open browser, visit a few sites automatically
+- Open a specific website using Selenium.

-- Search something on Google and fetch first 5 results’ titles

-- Take screenshots of each site

-## Learn:

-- launching drivers,
-- locating elements (find_element),
-- waiting (WebDriverWait),
-- screenshots.
+- Maximize the browser window automatically.
+- Retrieve and print the page title.
+- Perform assertion to validate the page title.